MJR009/BP_Jabukod/README.md

 ### Usage

-Opening the project for the first time in an IDE will likely result in many erors appearing.
+Opening the project for the first time in an IDE will likely result in many errors appearing.
-These are dependency error coming from files that are generating during the build process.
+These are dependency errors from files to be generated during build.

 The following is the recommended command for first time building the program: